Even the best jobs can lead to frustrations and even a burnout.

 A: We will transfer 70% of the travel grant to your bank account before your travel.
 And 30% after publishing your post-Voyage blog post or video

 Q: What if I don't need the airfare grant of $1,800?

 A: Do let us know you can self-fund in the application.
-If selected, we'll send you the Voyage to Bliss kit and provide you with pre-departure orientation
+If selected, we'll send you the Voyage to Bliss kit.

-Q: Tell me more about the blog post.
+Q: Tell me more about the videos.
 Can you share an example?

-A: The blog post is a post trip reflection on your Voyage.
-A few guiding questions.
+A: The videos are a prep and post trip reflection on your Voyage.
+A few guiding questions for your post Voyage.
 What did you learn about yourself?
 What surprised you most?
 How might your trip encourage others to take a mini breather?
-Here's an example of an Op-Ed article about taking 30 days off.
+You can see videos from our previous Voyagers on our Facebook page